In our local area, young people looking for belonging are being drawn into groups and gangs who deal drugs.

 In 2018, Thames Valley Police sent a letter to parents of secondary school students across Wokingham.
 They reported, “We have seen a rise in anti-social behaviour across the area involving young people, and many of the issues appear to be linked to drug and alcohol misuse.
 The drug use appears to be based around cannabis and an increased use of the drug Xanax.”

 Chief Inspector Sarah Grahame recently said: “Wokingham is a very lovely place, but we do have criminals coming to exploit children living there.”
 Drug networks can target teenagers, particularly those who are lonely or vulnerable, without good support networks or unpracticed at making good decisions.
-They offer them a sense of friendship, belonging and excitement, and use them for drug running or dealing.
+They give them a sense of friendship, belonging and excitement, while offering them drugs or using them for drug running or dealing.

 It’s clear that young people and their parents need help – Give and Take is Soulscape’s response.
 We’re working in partnership with schools, parents, police and other youth agencies to look at the reasons why teenagers end up taking or selling drugs, and to equip them with the confidence and resilience to resist this pressure.